 Embark for the winding narrows north of town while searching for bald eagles, sea otters, bears, whales, and other wildlife.

-Enjoy kayak and DIB (shallow water expedition craft) exploration in northern Kuiu Island's Saginaw Bay.
-Beachcomb or hike along the beautiful secluded coastline of the area, where marine fossils are sometimes found.
+Enjoy kayak and skiff exploration in a northern Kuiu or Kupreanof Island Bay.
+Beachcomb or hike along the beautiful secluded coastline of the area.

 Discover the charming Mitkof Island fishing town of Petersburg.
 Founded by Norwegian fishermen in the late 1800s, Petersburg is nicknamed Alaska's "Little Norway."
 Experience this Scandinavian culture with a folk dance show by local youth at the iconic Sons of Norway Hall.
 Later, enjoy a narrated bus tour and take time to explore the vibrant community at your own leisure.

-Scout for humpback whales and other marine mammals in the world-renowned whale waters of Frederick Sound.
+Scout for humpback whales and other marine mammals in Frederick Sound.
 Humpbacks are famous for behavior that lends itself to incredible viewing and photography, such as tail lobbing, lunge feeding, pectoral slapping, breaching, and picturesque dives that showcase their massive flukes.

-Journey through Tracy or Endicott Arm in the Tracy Arm-Ford’s Terror Wilderness, a place the famous naturalist, John Muir, referred to as, "A wild, unfinished Yosemite.”
+Journey through Tracy or Endicott Arm in the Tracy Arm-Fords Terror Wilderness, a place the famous naturalist, John Muir, referred to as, "A wild, unfinished Yosemite.”
 Renowned for its pristine waterfalls, towering icebergs, abundant harbor seals, and granite cliffs that rise from sea level to 4,000 feet, this wilderness is often referred to by locals as one of the most scenic areas in the state.
 Both of these dramatic glacial fjords offer stunning views of tidewater glaciers.
-Skiff excursions provide the opportunity to view the majesty of the area in even greater detail.